 Computer Vision Licenses

 One account can use a single Computer Vision license.
 Such a license controls the throughput limit.
 Throughput means the amount of data (in megapixels) that can be processed every minute by our Computer Vision servers based on your license entitlement.
 Access to the Computer Vision servers is granted based on an API Key.
 The API key can be generated (or changed if needed) from the Admin panel in Automation Cloud, License page > Robots & Services tab.
+Please note that Computer Vision Cloud can also be used with Orchestrator On-Prem without any issues.

 The license controls the number of allowed service instances.
 E.g. Automation Hub instances.